eweisenberg/prairielearn-guide/docs/coding-questions/index.md

     </pl-submission-panel>
     ```

 12. If you do not have any additional Java classes required for this question (e.g. a `Node` class for a linked list question), then you can skip this step.
-To add additional Java classes, create a folder called `libs` inside the `tests` folder of this question (such that it is on the same level as the `junit` folder.
+To add additional Java classes, open the `libs` folder inside the `tests` folder of this question.
 Go back into IntelliJ and go into the `out/production/ProjectName` folder and find the corresponding .class file of the class that needs to be included but not edited.
 Open that .class file in your file explorer and copy it into the newly created `libs` folder.
 Repeat this with all .class files needed.
 Do not copy over `Tests.class`, `Solution.class`, or the name of the file the student will edit.
 Note that the students won't be able to see the implementation of these files, so you should display the contents of the file or a UML class diagram inside `question.html` (see [question.html Formatting]({{ site.baseurl }}{% link docs/question-html-formatting/index.md %})).

 13. To preview your file, go into the "Questions" tab in your locally hosted PrairieLearn site, and find the question you just wrote.
 Ensure it is formatted correctly, and try the "Save & Grade" button to ensure the autograder works properly.
-It should only show the results of the example test cases.

-14. Once you are satisfied with the question, be sure to delete the solution from `question.html`.
+14. Once you are satisfied with the question, be sure to delete the solution from `question.html` if it is present in the starter code.
 In the locally hosted PrairieLearn site, go to the question settings and update the topic and tags to match the question and click "Save".
 Then, commit and push your changes.
 On the online PrairieLearn site, click the Sync tab on the left (rotating arrows) and click "Pull from remote git repository".
 Now, your questions should be synced to the remote repository and available on the online PrairieLearn course site!